shdown/luastatus/plugins/dbus/README_FN_PROP.rst

 * ``luastatus.plugin.get_all_propertes(params)``

-  Get all D-Bus properties associated with an inteface. ``params`` must be the same as to ``get_property``, except that ``property_name`` should not be set.
+  Get all D-Bus properties associated with an interface. ``params`` must be the same as to ``get_property``, except that ``property_name`` should not be set.

   On success, returns ``true, result``, where ``result`` is the result of